Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 2. Blues, channels, and flatheads are low-light predators and they depend on smell more than sight.

 3. Always use the right line for catching catfish.
 They can put up a serious fight when on the hook.
 Therefore, make sure you have a quality line.
+Most of the time, you will learn this from experience.
+It is one of the catfishing tips that you will know but not realize its importance until you experience it firsthand.

 4. Be sure that your hooks are strong and sharp to catch and hold big catfish.
 They should also be the right sizes.
+Quality hooks will also make you more successful when fishing and this is one of the best catfishing tips to remember.

 5. Use baitfish like shad and perch for blues and flathead.
 Don’t use stinky baits.

 6. Be aware of the laws in your state concerning fishing and what is legal to use as bait.
+There are many catfishing tips to catch more fish but you want to not do anything illegal.
+It is not worth it.

 7. You can use stink bait on channel catfish.
-Sponge baits or dip bait worms on a treble hook can also be used fishing for channels.
+Sponge baits or dip bait worms on a treble hook can also be used for fishing for channels.

 8. Make sure you are using the right bait.
 Catfish weighing in excess of 10 pounds eat fish.
 Hence, use fish baits like minnows, goldfish, shad, herring, carp, chubs, goldeyes, and sunfish.